populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 - **Q5.1 How many separate PCA-clusters are found in the first two PCs?**
 - **Q5.2 Which populations are separated by PC1?
 How does this match the geography from Figure 1 (top of document)**
-- **Q5.3 Does the PCs calculated only from genetic data match the information from the pop.info file (i.e. do any of the samples cluster with a different population than specified by the sample-info/color)?**
+- **Q5.3 Do the PCs calculated only from genetic data match the information from the pop.info file (i.e. do any of the samples cluster with a different population than specified by the sample-info/color)?**

 <br />